diy-pwa/cloudflare2express/README.md

 ```

-I was so excited that I decided to share this is so that you can run a cloudflare pages function or worker in the vscode debugger or with supertest tests yourself.
+I was so excited that I decided to share this so that you can run a cloudflare pages function or worker in the vscode debugger or with supertest tests yourself.
 There seem to be a lot more workers than pages functions so I also included an example of running a worker as a pages function.
 You will need to make a test fixture like below (`src/ExpressApp.js`)

 ```javascript
 import express from 'express';